 Apple is working on the most advanced chips for its unannounced AR/VR headset.
 However, a new report has claimed that the iPhone maker may not begin the mass production of its upcoming headset until the end of the fourth quarter of 2022.

-According to Apple analyst, Ming-Chi Kuo, before launching the headset, the Cupertino-based tech giant wants to have “complete software, ecosystem, and services,” which Kuo cites as the reason why Apple could be planning to delay mass production of AR/VR headset, reports MacRumors.
+According to Apple analyst Ming-Chi Kuo, before launching the headset, the Cupertino-based tech giant wants to have “complete software, ecosystem, and services,” which Kuo cites as the reason why Apple could be planning to delay mass production of the AR/VR headset, reports MacRumors.

 Kuo noted that creating a virtual or mixed-reality headset is much more complicated than making products like Apple’s best iPhones, such as the iPhone 13.

 The upcoming headset would likely not be aimed at consumers but instead be geared toward developers and business customers.